SinaGhanbarii/Elementary-MATLAB-Course/README.md

 ## Repository Structure

 - `lectures/`: Contains lecture slides and notes in PDF format.
-- `exercises/`: Includes hands-on exercises and solutions.
+- `codes/`: Includes the codes of each session.
-- `assignments/`: Contains assignment prompts and submission guidelines.
+- `Excercices/`: Contains exercise prompts and submission guidelines.
 - `resources/`: Supplementary materials, reference guides, and useful links.
-- `LICENSE`: MIT License for the course materials.

-## Getting Started

-1. Clone this repository to your local machine using the following command:

-2. Navigate to the cloned directory:

 ## Contact

-For any inquiries or support, please contact sina_ghanbari@outlook.com or DM in telegram: @Sina_Quf
+For any inquiries or support, please contact sina_ghanbari@outlook.com or DM in telegram: @Sina_Quf.

 Happy learning!